Skip to content

 2. Trim the tufts

 If tufts of wool are emerging above the rug’s surface, using a sharp pair of scissors, trim the tops to remove that fuzzy appearance.
 It’s common for wool pile rugs to experience some light fraying, and by trimming the tops, your rug not only feels better to touch, but also looks cleaner and cosier.
 Trimming the frayed ends can also help to shed because it’s these frayed ends that end up being part of the shedding.
-Run your hand over the rug and collect any loose ends and pop them in the bin.
+Run your hand over the rug and collect any loose ends, and pop them in the bin.

 3. Vacuum your rug